RichMatthews/technical-interview-challenge/README.md

 This will take you to http://localhost:3000 where you can observer the app and add a new dog breed

+You can run tests by running `yarn test`

 ### Features

 All features including the bonus feature have been built